data61/landshark/README.md

 #### tifs

-The `tifs` subcommand takes a set of tif files and builds a single image stack for fast reading by landshark.
+The `tifs` subcommand takes a set of geotiff files and builds a single image stack for fast reading by Landshark.

+The output of this operation is a 'feature stack' called `features_<name>.hdf5`.

 Required flags: